 • short stories that have a low Lexile rating

-• graphic novels
+• graphic novels and picture books

-• hear-and-read audio
+• e-books and hear-and-read audio books

-About High Interest / Low (Reading) Level, or Hi-Lo Books
+About High Interest / Low Reading Level, or 'Hi-Lo' Books

-High Interest / Low Level books look like a typical book, but are designed to contain content that appeals to a struggling readers' age and maturity level, and are written at a reading level that is lower than the student's grade level.
+Hi-Lo books look like a typical book, that is, they are designed to contain illustrations and content that appeals to a struggling reader's age and maturity level, but they are written at a reading level that is lower than the student's grade level.
 A lower readability level provides an opportunity for the student to read words he or she is familiar with, while introducing a few new words and terms.
 In this way the student should be able to read more fluently and therefore increase comprehension.
-By getting familiar with the most common 300 to 1000 words used in the majority of everyday language, a student should be able to move on to reading more complex sentences.
+By getting familiar with the most common 300 to 1000 words used in the majority of everyday language, a student should also be able to move on to reading more complex sentences.